nickyiliwang/mike-ross/README.md

 FLOW:
-Greeted by : Search Page
+1. Greeted by : Search Page
-On input submit: go to Results/ Catalogue/ all results Page/ (Loading skeleton, carouse ...)
+2. On input submit: go to Results/ Catalogue/ all results Page/ (Loading skeleton, carouse ...)
-Onclick to a single page (single page with copying and change fonts)
+3. Onclick to a single page (single page with copying and change fonts)

+Issues:
+Dynamic scale input field

+- draw backs with textarea:
+  1. textarea doesn't want to let you use enter to submit input
+  2. tried onKeyPress={e => e.keyCode === 13 && handleOnSubmit()}
+- draw backs with input:
+  1. input element is only one line and will grow out of bounds/window
+  2. it looks nicer/more intuitive with enter to submit

 TODO:
-Dynamic scale input field
 deal with docs without passages/carousel, maybe give a button to go Loading skeleton
 Doc list css